rothos/lexitron/README.md

 Installation and usage
 ------------------------------------------------------------------------------
-After downloading, navigate inside Lexitron's folder, where you should find an `setup.py` script.
+After downloading, navigate inside Lexitron's folder, where you should find a `setup.py` script.
 For Linux and OS X users, the install is as easy as
 ```
 $ sudo python setup.py install